karelgo/Kafka-Spark-Cassandra-Cluster/README.md

 You should now see the text you typed in the producer shell.

-### To run a real time twitter application that will be run on a Kafka and Spark cluster, run:
+### To run a real time twitter application producer run:

 ```docker exec -ti $(docker-compose ps -q spark-worker) sh```